 About Working World

-A book and a blog, Working World is a resource for making sound career choices.
+A book (in its second edition) and a blog, Working World is a resource for making sound career choices.
 It examines issues, ideas, and resources related to careers in international affairs and is particularly valuable for those interested in exploring a career in international education, exchange, and development.

-As an ever-growing number of professionals — including recent college graduates, those looking to make a mid-career change, and retirees searching for a second career — look to be involved in work with an international focus and work abroad, Working World provides a needed forum for exploring the issues that surround a career in international relations.
+As an ever-growing number of professionals — including recent college graduates, those looking to make a mid-career change, and retired professionals searching for an encore career — look to be involved in work with an international focus and work abroad, Working World provides a needed forum for exploring the issues that surround a career in international relations.

-Sherry Mueller, head of a nonprofit organization with an international focus, and Mark Overmann, a young professional on his way up, offer insight on launching a career, not just landing a job.
-We represent contrasting personalities, levels of experience, and different generations, and engage in an intergenerational dialogue designed to highlight alternative approaches to the same destination: making a difference in the world.
+Sherry Mueller, a professor of international affairs and former head of a nonprofit organization with an international focus, and Mark Overmann, a rising international affairs professional, offer insight on launching a career, not just landing a job.
+We represent contrasting personalities and levels of experience, and engage in an intergenerational dialogue designed to highlight alternative approaches to the same destination: making a difference in the world.

 Mixing anecdotes and advice, we present our individual perspectives on career development, including such topics as identifying your cause, the art of networking, the value of mentors, and careers as “continuous journeys.”
 We push international job seekers to challenge assumptions about what it means to pursue a career in international relations and to recognize that the path to career success is rarely straight.